Robert Rozhdestvensky: Early life

 He died in battle in Latvia on February 22, 1945.
 He was buried near the village of Mashen in the Temerovo district of the Latvian SSR, He was later reburied in a mass grave in the village of Slampe in the Tukums Municipality.

 His birth parents divorced when Rozhdestvensky was 5 years old.

 His mother, Vera Pavlovna Fedorova (1913-2001), was the director of a rural elementary school and was studying medicine at a specialised institute.

 From 1932-1934 he lived in the Sherbakulsky District, Omsk Oblast.
 His grandfather P.D.
 Fedorov is buried in a cemetery here.

 After 1934 Rozhdestvensky lived with his parents and grandmother in Omsk.
 Following the outbreak of World War II his parents were called to the front.
-Rozhdestvensky was left with his Grandmother Nadezhda Alekseevna Fedorova.
+Rozhdestvensky was left with his grandmother Nadezhda Alekseyevna Fyodorova.